4th Oklahoma Legislature

 The Fourth Oklahoma Legislature was a meeting of the legislative branch of the government of Oklahoma, composed of the Oklahoma Senate and the Oklahoma House of Representatives.
 The state legislature met in the India White Temple in Oklahoma City, in regular session from January 7 to March 17, 1913, and in special session from March 18 to July 5, 1913, during the term of Governor Lee Cruce.

 The 1913 session was marked by the passage of a municipal Sunday closing law, which was favored by Cruce.
 Lieutenant Governor James Jackson McAlester served as the President of the Senate and C.B.
 Kendrick served as the President pro tempore of the Oklahoma Senate.
-J. H. Maxey served as Speaker of the Oklahoma House of Representatives.
+J. Harvey Maxey Jr. served as Speaker of the Oklahoma House of Representatives.